Kgratton6/8-bit-CPU/README.md

 ## 🛠️Technologies Used

-- **Logisim**: A graphical tool for designing and simulating digital circuits.
+- **Logisim**: For designing and simulating digital circuits.
-- **Exel** : Used for containing instruction information and simulating assembly.
+- **Exel** : For containing instruction information and simulating assembly.